• Skip to main content

 • Place the rice wine vinegar and sugar into a jug and stir until the sugar has dissolved.
 Add the star anise, chilli and ginger.
 Stir and set aside.

-• Place the carrot and cabbage into a bowl and cover with the salt.
-Mix and set aside for at least 15-30 minutes.
+• Place the sliced carrot and shredded cabbage into a separate bowl and cover with the salt.
+Mix and set aside for at least 30 minutes.
 During this time, the salt will draw the excess moisture out of the vegetables.

-• Squeeze the excess water from the vegetables and return them to the bowl.
-Pour the pickling liquid over the top and cover.
-Place into the refrigerator while you prepare the salad.
+• Squeeze and discard the excess liquid from the vegetables and place them in a dry jar or bowl.
+Pour the pickling liquid over the top of the vegetables and cover.
+Place into the refrigerator for at least 30-60 minutes (but overnight is best).

 For the salad

 • Prepare the noodles according to the packet instructions.
-This should involve covering them in boiling or hot water until they are soft and tender.
-Drain and set aside to cool.
+This should involve placing them in a bowl and covering in boiling water until they are soft and tender.

 Notes